aagamezl/rakuen/README.md

 This project is a personal vision, but ideas and constructive feedback are welcome.
 The goal is to inspire others to build their own digital paradise.
 If you have a suggestion that aligns with the core philosophy, please open an Issue or a Pull Request.

 ### 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](https://github.com/aagamezl/rakuen/blob/master/LICENSE) file for details.

+---

+**Begin your journey to a more elegant macOS.
+Welcome to Rakuen.**

+---